Trinitarianism in the Church Fathers: First century

-The Didache uses the Gospel of Matthew only and no other known Gospel, and thus it must have been written before the four-Gospel canon had become widespread in the churches, i.e. before the second half of the 2nd century when Tatian produced the Diatessaron.
+The Didache is thought to use the Gospel of Matthew (although a minority of scholars argue they are independent of one another or that it is Matthew that uses the Didache) only and no other known Gospel, and thus it must have been written before the four-Gospel canon had become widespread in the churches, i.e. before the second half of the 2nd century when Tatian produced the Diatessaron.
 Given its literary dependence on the Gospel of Matthew, it is not surprising that the Didache follows the Gospel of Matthew in designating a triadic formula as the baptismal formula:

 Scholars such as Clayton N. Jefford have noted that Jesus is not "ever specifically given a designation of divinity within the text.
 He is simply called "servant, child" (παῖς) in the prayers and referenced as "the Lord" (ὁ κύριος) elsewhere."
 Jefford argues that this may have been for reasons of cultural sensitivity.
 Specifically towards Jews, as their beliefs on deity (found in the Torah at Deuteronomy 6:4) stand in opposition to belief in a triune God.
 This allows for a reading of Didache that harmonises fully with the Jewish perspective on God.
 This allows the reader to come away unoffended, and thus the text can be correctly read without invocation of a triune God.

 Some scholars, however, disagree with Jefford's conclusion on cultural sensitivity.
 They argue that such caution was impossible to exercise as they believe the trinity doctrine had not yet been developed.
 For example, the Encyclopedia Britannica says of the trinity "The doctrine developed gradually over several centuries".
 This position would mean it was impossible for Jefford's conclusion on cultural sensitivity to be correct, since these scholars say "It was not until later in the 4th century that the distinctness of the three and their unity were brought together in a single orthodox doctrine of one essence and three persons."
 However, other scholars disagree with this conclusion and argued that proto-trinitarian formula and teaching can be found there.